ahmedhagi/EECS2311_TalkBox/README.md

 **TalkBox**

-TalkBox is desiged for anyone who is having difficulty to talk and communicate.
+TalkBox is desiged for those with speech difficulties.
-This piece of software can help both caregiver and people who have a disabliity.
+This software can help both caregiver and the speech impaired.
+Audio is played via push buttons corresponding to the desired audio on a graphical user interface.

 **TalkBox configuration**

-User can make their own custom audioset and check the soundfile beforehand
+User can make their own custom audio sets, record their own audio and check the sound file beforehand.
+Configurations may be saved and imported.

 **TalkBox simulator**

-User interface for Talkbox.
+User interface for Talkbox upon clicking the start option on the configurator.

 >**More information :** Check out the [User Manual][1]